 For data – package_extract_dir(“data”, “/data”);

-package_extract_file(” “,”/”) – This command extract the single file inside between first quotation from zip to the partition or directory inside second quotation
+package_extract_file(” “,”/”) – This command extracts the single file inside between the first quotation from zip to the partition or directory inside the second quotation

 symlink – This command creates links to its executable files

 Here is an example for super su binaries – symlink(“/system/xbin/su”, “/system/bin/su”);

 set_perm_recursive – This command sets permission for folders

 here android uses Unix permission system

 2 – write

 Example – set_perm_recursive(0, 0, 0755, 0644, “/system”);